 Use this option to easily create images in a rapid-fire fashion.
 No need to stop and specify a name and location of the image file about to be created.
 Files are saved to the default folder and include a timestamp in the name.

-2. Batch Rendering
+4. Batch Rendering

 Using Batch Rendering, it is possible to render several scenes and panoramas at once.
 Simply check the views you wish to render, and then select an output folder.
 Saved visual presets linked to a view will be used, which allows each render to have different settings, such as white mode and a custom skybox.

-3. Mono Panorama
+6. Mono Panorama

 Exporting a panorama is one of the most cost-effective ways to share an immersive 3D Enscape experience.

-It is something between a still image and a VR/navigable environment; where the former may be limiting in some cases and the latter requires a certain level of quality computer hardware.
+It is something between a still image and a VR/navigable environment, where the former may be limiting in some cases, and the latter requires a certain level of quality computer hardware.
 For a mono panorama example: click here.

 A panorama is a fully-rendered, fixed point in space, where we can look around in all directions.
-This can be done on your computer where you use your mouse to look around, or on a mobile device, where, when combined with a Google Cardboard Viewer, or Oculus Quest II, the user is immersed in the design.
-With a cardboard viewer in hand, you can send links, hosted by Enscape online, where your clients can view key portions of the design and potentially sign off on proposed solutions much earlier than in the past.
+This can be done on your computer, where you use your mouse to look around, or on a mobile device, where, when combined with a Google Cardboard Viewer, or Oculus Quest II, the user is immersed in the design.
+With a cardboard viewer in hand, you can send links, hosted by Enscape online, where your clients can view critical portions of the design and potentially sign off on proposed solutions much earlier than in the past.

 Enscape’s Visual Settings dialog -> Capture Tab, offers Low, Normal, and High resolutions.

+The following image is a screen capture from a mobile device so you know what to expect when using this export option.
 When you click the link to open a panorama or scan a QR code, this is what you see at first.
-A single image where you can move your phone around to see the entire space from the prescribed vantage point, even without a cardboard viewer.
-Notice the two icons in the lower right; switch to cardboard mode and full-screen mode.
+A single image where you can move your phone around to see the entire space from the prescribed vantage point.

 Mobile device display: initial Enscape panorama view

-4. Stereo Panorama
+7. Stereo Panorama

 This brings us to the next export option; a stereo panorama (for a stereo panorama example: click here)